tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 stable diffusion webui extension

+Create embdding from prompts (emphasis syntax also supported).

+Negative_TI creation eliminates the need to prepare images and tags.

 #### The prompts for emphatic syntax can be reproduced to a certain extent.

 |(bad quality:1.4)|embedding output|